 Here’s the table of contents, so you can jump right to the section you’re interested in.

-Getting around Gozo by public transportation is possible, but time-consuming.
-You’ll have to walk to some of these beaches as well.
-In this guide, I will include information on how to reach the secret Gozo beaches by car and public transport.
+In this guide, I will include information on how to reach the secret beaches in Gozo by car and public transport.
 Yet, I recommend renting a car.
-Check out Discover Cars for cheap rental cars.
+Check out my guide to renting a car in Malta.

 The Map of the Secret Beaches in Gozo